zerxiesderxies/sd-webui-gan-generator/README.md

 ### Building Torch Util Libraries - WINDOWS

-1. When running on GPU, the following libraries are built by torch_utils: `bias_act_plugin`, `upfirdn2d_plugin`, and `filtered_lrelu_plugin` (for StyleGAN2 models)
+1. Note: When running on GPU, the following libraries are built by torch_utils: `bias_act_plugin`, `upfirdn2d_plugin`, and `filtered_lrelu_plugin` (for StyleGAN2 models)
-2. The libraries also require `python3XX.lib`.
-Because sd-webui installs into a venv, you will need to manually copy the .lib yourself, as shown below:
+2. The libraries require `python3XX.lib`.
+Because sd-webui installs into a venv, you will need to go to a locally installed Python similar to the version in sd-webui (e.g. 3.10) and manually copy the .lib yourself, as shown below:
 - Open command prompt and type `python`
 - `>>> import os, sys`
 - `>>> os.path.dirname(sys.executable)`
 - Navigate to indicated directory and look for the libs folder.
-Copy those files and create a folder in the sd-webui environment folder: `stable-diffusion-webui\venv\scripts\libs`
+Copy those files and create a libs folder in the sd-webui environment folder: `stable-diffusion-webui\venv\scripts\libs`
 - Alternatively you can add `Python\Python310\libs` to your system path variable

 Notes:
-- If during run you get a build failed, it mostly will be either due to missing library (e.g. python310.lib) or your cuda toolkit is not compatible with your GPU or pytorch installation.
+- If you get a build failed, it mostly will be either due to missing library (e.g. python310.lib) or your cuda toolkit is not compatible with your GPU or pytorch installation.

 ## Installation

 1. Install [AUTOMATIC1111's Stable Diffusion Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
-2. Navigate to the `.\extensions` and tab.
-Click `Install from URL`
+2. Navigate to the `.\extensions` and click `Install from URL`
-3. Place `https://github.com/zerxiesderxies/sd-webui-gan-generator/` under `URL for extension's git repository` and Install (Note you may need to manually add the directory name `sd-webui-gan-generator`)
+3. Place `https://github.com/zerxiesderxies/sd-webui-gan-generator/` under `URL for extension's git repository` and Install
+(Note you may need to manually add the directory name `sd-webui-gan-generator`)

 ## Usage

 **NOTE**: StyleGAN2/3 pretrained checkpoints (pickles) contain additional classes (e.g. torch_utils) that are not compatible with stable-diffusion-webui's pickle scanner.
 You will need to set `--disable-safe-unpickle` in order to load them.
 TODO: Need Workaround
-**WARNING**: Setting `--disable-safe-unpickle` turns off the safe pickle check exposes sd-webui to malicious code hidden in pickle files.
+**WARNING**: Setting `--disable-safe-unpickle` turns off the safe pickle check and exposes sd-webui to malicious code hidden in pickle files.
 Use at your own risk.
 Please verify the integrity of your .pkl files before using.

 ### Downloading models